Pivotal election figure leaving job under an unrelated cloud

 “I’m 100% sure it was an administrative error and nothing more, that they did not track that constitutional amendment.
 But that’s got significant consequences,” she said.

-Boockvar, who lives in Washington Crossing, is a lawyer whose career has included work as a staff attorney in voting rights for the Advancement Project, as a deputy auditor general and for a women’s health care organization in the Philadelphia suburbs.
+Boockvar, who lives in the Philadelphia suburbs, is a lawyer whose career has included work as a staff attorney in voting rights for the Advancement Project, as a deputy auditor general and for a women’s health care organization in the Philadelphia suburbs.
 She also launched unsuccessful campaigns for Congress and Commonwealth Court.

 She was a senior advisor to Wolf on election modernization before the governor elevated her to be secretary of state in January 2019.
 At that point, Boockvar said, she figured her biggest challenge would be leading a project that got all 67 counties to upgrade their voting machines.